-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 HIS HOGWART'S HOUSE

-My version is not a Slyherin but a Gryffendor with many Slytherin characteristis, and some Ravenclaw.
+My version is not a Slyherin but a Gryffindor with many Slytherin characteristics, and some Ravenclaw.
 A Gryffindor is unlikely, maybe, but still possible.
 It's only the essence of the person that sorts them into a certain House - it has nothing to do with the depth of the character.

 Junior had ambition in him, but it may not have been as great as his father's, and in my view, he really didn't care for his own much, because his father's ambition was making him unhappy.
 Until his teenage years pushed him into more genuinely living by some of his Slytherin/non-gryffindor characteristics than he had before.
-But if and when ambition had a role in his furure choices before Azkaban, it was not genuine and so the Sorting Hat didn't regard his ambition much.
-And he didn't seem - when he was sane and emotionally relatively healthy - to pull all the shit he did, without regret.
-I think I mention later, that in my view, Junior was rather unstabled, which made the choice for the Hat even harder.
+But if and when ambition had a role in his future choices before Azkaban, it was not that genuine and so the Sorting Hat didn't regard his ambition much.
+And when he was sane and emotionally relatively healthy, he didn't seem to pull all the shit he did, without regret.
+I think I mention later, that in my view, Junior was rather unstable, which made the choice for the Hat even harder.

-Gryffindor; courage, boldness, daring, loyalty.
-Slyhterin; ambition, cunning, resourcefulness.
-Ravenclaw; intelligence, knowledge and wit.
+Gryffindor: courage, boldness, daring, loyalty.
+Slytherin: ambition, cunning, resourcefulness.
+Ravenclaw: intelligence, knowledge and wit.
 All of those and more I could see in the young Barty Junior.
-He doesn't need to have all the Gryffindor characteristics to belong into the House, and valuing courage, boldness, daring and loyalty does not label him good nor bad.
-But he wasn't a true Gryffindoe in the way certain others were.
+He doesn't need to have all the Gryffindor characteristics to belong into the House, and valuing courage, boldness, daring and loyalty does not label him good or bad.
+But he wasn't a true Gryffindor in the way certain others were.

-I assume, he was likely, in the author's intent, a Ravenclaw or a Slytherin.
-But as said, anything's possible, because she didn't let us know anything about what he was like or held in valie, when he was a child, and she did write, emotionally and mentally deeply affective events happen to him at young age.
+I assume he was likely in the author's intent a Ravenclaw or a Slytherin.
+But as said, anything's possible because she didn't let us know anything about what he was like or held in value when he was a child, and she did write emotionally and mentally deeply affective events happen to him at young age.
+So, my Barty Crouch Jr. was a Gryffindor.

 THE LONGBOTTOM TORTURE

-But because Junior was a Death Eater for sure, back then, and so certainly had it in him to cast some unforgivable curses and was somewhat cruel - I personally chose the middle road; that he did take part in the torture but not entirely out of his own free will.
+But because Junior was a Death Eater for sure back then, and thus certainly had it in him to cast some unforgivable curses and was somewhat cruel - I personally chose the middle road; that he did take part in the torture but not entirely out of his own free will.

-I theorize something more for the Longbottom torture, in the "His devotion as a Death Eater" part.
+I theorize something more for the Longbottom torture in the "His devotion as a Death Eater" subsection.

 HIS TRIAL

 In my vision the trial happened like in the book.
 And he behaved so because he still held on to some hope when it came to his father.
-Regardless of anything they may have had or missed in the past - his pleading oozed the attitude 'but-I'm-your-son-you're-my-daddy-you-don't-really-want-to-do-this-to-me' - and even more so as he turned to his mommy, pleading her to make the father see that.
+Regardless of anything they may have had or missed in the past - his pleading oozed the attitude 'but-I'm-your-son-you're-my-daddy-you-don't-really-want-to-do-this-to-me' - and even more so as he turned to his mother, pleading her to make the father see that.
 Mothers usually have an unconditionally genuine love-bond to their children and sometimes end up reminding fathers that they do too.
 That is what I think Junior was counting on at that point.
 He was not innocent at all, but he held on to a hope which is the 'when love is blood, you're never on trial'.
 (Personally I don't think it has to be a blood tie, just love as strong as that.
-Generalizing, of course.)
-This trial was the first time we meet Junior.
-We knew nothing about him before that and so to me the first impression was that.
-Besides, as already said, the fact that he was dying in Azkaban within a year, is a reason to believe his emotion and distress in the trial was genuine.
+Generally spoken, of course.)
+This trial was the first time we met Junior.
+We knew nothing about him before that. and so to me the first impression was that.
+Besides, as already said, the fact that he was dying in Azkaban within a year, is a reason to believe his emotion and distress in the trial was genuine and related to his love for his parents.

 HIS FATHER'S LOVE

 But no, I don't think he regretted sending him to Azkaban as it is, but only that he sentenced the boy there for life.
-After all, the boy had taken part in torturing (with an Unforgivable Curse) two persons into madness and also ruined two families's life by it, the Longbottom's and his own - all that is something you should not get away with too easily.
+After all, the boy had taken part in torturing (with an Unforgivable Curse), two persons into madness and also ruined two families' life by it, the Longbottom's and his own.
+All that is something you should not get away with too easily.
 But I daresay he did regret the sentence to a high degree; wishing that he'd have at least made the sentence shorter than life or that there would've been some alternate, good enough punishment for the crime - after all Azkaban is an extremely inhumane prison and it was his son, who he must have loved more or lees.
 And he also definitely regretted the disowning, which was in a way even worse punishment than a life sentence in that inhumane prison, not to mention combined to it.
 And of course that he had let his son slip away and end up doing something like that.
 And so, there had easily been love from both sides.
-(Hence, my fan video "Breathe Into Me".)

-For the father also agreed to help in rescuing the boy from Azkaban and keeping him alive and taken care of, at home, in relatively good circumstances, can be interpretated at least in two different ways: It may speak for still loving him or in the least for still caring about him.
+For the father also agreed to help in rescuing the boy from Azkaban and keeping him alive and taken care of, at home, in relatively good circumstances.
+This can be interpret at least in two different ways: It may speak for still loving him or in the least for still caring about him.
 After all, if you truly loved someone once, you never really turn cold about them.
 Never really - no matter what they've done.
-But Junior of course by the time believed his father did all that out of love for his wife only and thus that it was all his mother who saved him, but as said in another section, it was not necessarely the trurh.
+But Junior of course by the time believed his father did all that out of love for his wife only and thus that it was his mother who saved him, but as said in another section, it was not necessarily the truth.

 My point is; the whole trial incident is much more powerful, if they had love for and faith in each others instead of the most popular interpretation where there was never love at all.

-When love plays any part in the relationship - disowning and the life sentence in such a prison, would be taken as just as unforgivable and cruel as the crime for why it happened.
-And when a heart gets broken, it can grow back twisted and only the power of forgiveness could save it, and that they never found.
+When love plays any part in the relationship - disowning and the life sentence in such a prison would be taken as just as unforgivable and cruel as the crime for why it happened.
+And when a heart gets broken, it can grow back twisted, and only the power of forgiveness could save it, and that they never found.
 At that point of their life any hope for their relationship was blown away forever.
-Which could also be one reason for why his father restrained him the way he did, as well as the trust issue - (after all that had happened, the boy would surely want Voldemort back), and well, love comes in a way that it was the easiest to Junior too - seeing to how that curse makes a person carefree and feeling good.
-Read; the father regretted sending him to Azkaban for life and even though he'd saved him later, he had let him suffer there for a year, during which Junior had re-lived the disowning and sentence over and over and over again, in cold, dark, inhumane place, alone - in belief that it's for life.
-Plus, Junior too probably moarned his mother's fate.
-As in, now his father saw in the Imperius Curse, two good sides; Junior would feel good and it would keep him from continuing the search for Voldemort.
+Which could also be one reason for why his father restrained him the way he did, as well as the trust issue - (after all that had happened the boy would surely want Voldemort back).
+And well, love comes in a way that it was the easiest to Junior too - seeing to how that curse makes a person carefree and feeling good.
+Read; the father regretted sending him to Azkaban for life and even though he'd saved him later, he had let him suffer there for a year.
+During which Junior had re-lived the disowning and sentence over and over and over again, alone in a cold, dark, inhumane place - in belief that it's for life.
+Plus, Junior too probably mourned his mother's fate.
+As in, now his father saw two good sides in the Imperius Curse; Junior would feel good and it would keep him from continuing the search for Voldemort.

 THE SICK JUNIOR

-As for the genuinely sick, cold and violent characteristics Junior shows later - I'd say that added to such extreme emotional blows before he was rescued from Azkaban, for which his heart had grown back cold and twisted, the 13 years constantly under the Imperius Curse (which is bound to damagae one's mind/brain) and suffered in such limited circumnstances, and then breaking free from it and realizing what had been happening, could've turned Junior into the person he is during the 1994-1995.
+As for the genuinely sick, cold and violent characteristics Junior shows later… The extreme emotional blows for which his heart had grown back cold and twisted in the Azkaban hell, the 12 years constantly under the Imperius Curse and in such limited circumstances, (which is bound to damage one's mind/brain further), and then breaking free from it and realizing what had been happening, could've turned Junior into the person he is during the 1994-1995.

-I'm not saying he didn't pick up some rather negative characteristics from his father or that he didn't have some violent tendenses in the first place because obviously he did - but just saying that I don't think they were that bad all along but the trial and everything after it, more essentially affected and developed them, him, into what he is in the end.
+I'm not saying he didn't pick up some rather negative characteristics from his father or that he didn't have some violent tendencies in the first place because obviously he did - but just saying that I don't think they were that bad all along, but the trial and everything after it more essentially affected and developed them and him, into what he is in the end.

 AFTER AZKABAN & THE AU PART

-My Junior was usually the incredibly thoughtless, head-strong kid, looking for accapetance and attention, whose bitterness finally blinded him with hate and desperation - for a time long enough to drive him to his final mistakes.
+My Junior was usually daring and sometimes thoughtless, head-strong kid looking for acceptance and attention, whose bitterness finally blinded him with hate and desperation - for a time long enough to drive him to his final mistakes.
 And even though the family ties seemed to be broken when the mistake was revealed, they as we know, were not broken truly - but I think the trust was gone forever.
-That for one, caused the 13 years of mostly suffering even more until there was no turning back, when the boy lost his mind, and therefore possibly, even if he'd wanted to, he couldn't so easily figure out right from wrong anymore - but for as analysed about broken hearts, he probably didn't even want to.
+That for one, caused the 12 years of mostly suffering even more until there was no turning back when the boy lost his mind, and therefore possibly even if he'd wanted to, he couldn't so easily figure out right from wrong anymore - but as analysed about broken hearts, he probably didn't even want to.

-Wants to say he was rescued by Voldemort, who hadn't yet abandoned or betrayed him, he helped Voldemort back to power, killed his own father...
+Wants to say he was rescued by Voldemort who hadn't yet abandoned or betrayed him, he helped Voldemort back to power, killed his own father...
 Imperioed a boy into crucioing a girl in order to bring Harry to Voldemort...
-So it was only after being sentenced to Azkaban for life and being publicly disowned by his father, when Junior truly turned against him and embraced Voldemort and became loyal to him.
-Not all the sudden but developed into it (fast) - so yes, even my Barty Jr. truly was a devoted and fanatic Death Eater at one point of his life even though not from the beginning, and not evil at heart, or sick at mind all along.
+So it was only after being sentenced to Azkaban for life and being publicly disowned by his father, when Junior truly turned against him and embraced Voldemort and became fanatic about him.
+Not all the sudden but developed into it (fast).
+So yes, even my Barty Jr. truly was a devoted and fanatic Death Eater at one point of his life even though not from the beginning, and not evil at heart, or sick at mind all along.

-Actually, that doesn't even necessarely need Dumbledore's words to remind him.
+Actually, that doesn't even necessarily need Dumbledore's words to remind him.
 Just without them, coming around to that would take a much longer time.
 Because not only the life debt but Junior also - even in that twisted emotional and mental state - remembered that his father had loved him.
-He refered to it, when he talked to Dumbledore.
-So that feeling of being loved by his father, must have once been strong and meaningful to him.
+He refered to it, when he talked to Dumbledore - so that feeling of being loved by his father must have once been strong and meaningful to him.

-He was helped to escape by Snape, returned to Voldemort, received his long awated reward but a lot had happened, the times had changed, and so had he, while he had always in the deepest been his father's son = able to do anything to achieve what he thinks right or needed.
+He was helped to escape by Snape, returned to Voldemort, received his long awaited reward, but a lot happened; the times kept changing, and so did he, while he had always in the deepest been his father's son - as in able to do anything to achieve what he thinks right or needed.
 Even if he knew nothing could erase the things he had done, nothing could really take away his guilt, he may have wanted to try to do something right - even once in his life.
 And for doing that he had now a great chance…

-But to be true to the original storyline, he never used the chance - after all he was physically and emotionally exrtremely damaged and confused, at this point torn between his love for Voldemort and his long abused love for his parents, while as said he could not actually forgive his father.
+Back to my alternate universe bit where he didn't get to kill Harry but was helped to escape by Snape and so on; to be true to the original storyline, he never used the chance to betray Voldemort - after all he was physically and emotionally extremely damaged and confused, at this point torn between his love for Voldemort and his long abused love for his parents, while as said he could not actually forgive his father.
 It was no doubt way too late for him in every way.
 But just guess how many delicious scenes I could come up with, between my Junior and Bellatrix the Voldemort Wannabe?

 HIS EARLY YEARS

-What kind of a child he was, is very much up to one's own personal characteration, as absolutely nothing, is canonly/officially known about that, or even implied.
+What kind of a child he was, is very much up to one's own personal vision, as absolutely nothing is canonly/officially known about that, or even implied.
 It's commonly agreed that something about his father-relationship drove him into deatheaterness, but the book never confirms what it was; only likely it had to do with lack of attention and possibly with lack of approval.
 But anything certain isn't told about his childhood.
 Of course some views most likely cross the line.
-As in, it's unlikely Rowling meant there to be any incest - nothing in the serie implies she'd write such themes or subtext.
-And seriously, the books are also targetted at children - so such themes most likely didn't even cross her mind.
+As in, it's unlikely Rowling meant there to be any incest - nothing in the series implies she'd write such themes or subtext.
+And seriously, the books are also targeted at children - so such themes most likely didn't even cross her mind.

 So, there is almost unlimited possibilities to view the child Junior and his teenage years, and have him realistically develop to what his story has to become at a certain point, while also remaining possible to the author's intent.
-In my view he was unstabled and spirited, but still quite your normal kid - but just utterly a Daddy's boy, which caused whatever negative feelings he had because of his father, to thousand-fold in his heart, in comparation to your typical father-son relationship.
-(More about him in this part you're reading now, and in my fanfiction stories.)
-But I've also read about a fascinating view, in which he was a total mental case already at the age of 13.
-I don't know why, the fic didn't go indepth.
+In my view he was unstable and spirited, but still quite your normal kid - but just utterly a Daddy's boy, which caused whatever negative feelings he had because of his father, to thousand-fold in his heart, in comparison to your typical father-son relationship.
+(More about him later, and in my fanfiction stories.)

 Most people think Junior really was utterly devoted to Voldemort as a replacement father of sorts or that it was the driving element.
 I never did and never will.
 Junior was not looking for downright a father-figure replacement or love in Voldemort but only the acceptance/approval he had been essentially missing from his father and also wanted to get back at him in power matters and stuff related to his father's ambition.
 But he didn't need Voldemort to replace his father in any truly emotional way, like love and closeness - that he had from his father and it's not as if he'd found that from Voldemort anyway.

 Some think Senior seemed distant to Junior in the book.
-Perhaps because Junior, in the trial, kept using the word "father" instead of "dad"?
+Perhaps because in the trial Junior kept using the word 'father' instead of 'dad'?
 At least that's all I can think of for a reason.
 Well, that may be likely but I can easily see other reasons too.
 The first time I read the book, was in my mother language.
-We use our word "father" no matter how close or distant the relationship.
-We too have our words for "dad" and "daddy" but the point is, we still use the word "father" the same as any other.
-This naturally affected my view, BUT; they might have been close but grown essentially distant throughout the past few years or it was just the way they addressed parents in the family, whereas in official situations people usually go for formality.
+We use our word 'father' no matter how close or distant the relationship.
+We too have our words for 'dad' and 'daddy' but the point is, we still use the word 'father' the same as any other.
+This naturally affected my view.
+BUT they might have been close but grown essentially distant throughout the past few years or it was just the way they addressed parents in the family, whereas in official situations people usually go for formality.
 Which leads me to a theory I prefer, as a lover of psychology;

-You see, I can't bring myself to dismiss the trial's events and emotional elements that would have to be extremeley affecting to any family, to any father.
-Which ought to also mean that the trial events and emotions in itself do not tell that much about the man.
+You see, I can't bring myself to dismiss the trial's events and emotional elements that would have to be extremely affecting to any family, to any father.
+Which ought to also mean that the trial events and emotions in themselves do not tell that much about the man.

-Many fail to see that those pieces of information that imply their relationship was somehows especially distant, are not reliable ones even when put together.
-As in, what the realtionship really was, when a hater - (Sirius) - isn't speaking his opinion on it, or the son isn't mentally and emotionally twisted and hurt or panicking, or a situation utterly shocking and dramatic = father rageing, son panicking and mother collapsing...
+Many fail to see that those pieces of information that imply their relationship was somehow especially distant, are not reliable ones even when put together.
+As in, what the relationship really was, when a hater - (Sirius) - isn't speaking his opinion on it, or the son isn't mentally and emotionally twisted and hurt or panicking, or a situation utterly shocking and dramatic with father raging, son panicking and mother collapsing...

 We only know the man Barty Sr. was in 1994-1995 after all that drama + 13 years of living with it all.
 He couldn't have possibly forgotten or pushed much aside any of it and so begin to truly heal if at all, because he was constantly bound to the loss and hurt by having to protect and ristrain his son.
 He could not allow himself to forget that the fate of the society as well as his son's life, was in his hands and depended on how cautious he was with protecting.
 So - I really, really wouldn't trust in the first impression image of a man gone through so much and having dealt with it so long.
 And of course he was the worst kind of workaholic at that time - 'cause what else he had left, except an utterly bitter son to protect and restrain, while he had to give the outsiders an image that he was living alone?